timiskhakov/timiskhakov.github.io/_posts/2023-11-17-the-ftl-navigator.md

 tags: [c#, dynamic programming, algorithms]
 ---

 If you've played [FTL: Faster Than Light](https://subsetgames.com/ftl.html), a game described by its developer Subset Games as a "spaceship simulation roguelike-like," you probably know it's all about min-maxing.
 That is, maximizing your ship's strengths and minimizing its weaknesses.
-It applies not only to the ship, though, as another strategy to a successful run is exploring as many beacons on the map as you can to collect more scrap (the in-game currency) and encounter events that could lead to rewards.
-However, the game challenges this approach by introducing the Rebel fleet that advances through the map with each turn and limits your space for maneuvers:
+It applies not only to the ship, though, as another strategy to a successful run is to maximize the amount of beacons you explore on the map before reaching the exit.
+It helps you, as a player, collect more scrap (the in-game currency)  and encounter events that could lead to various rewards.
+The game, however, plays against this strategy by introducing the Rebel fleet that advances through the map with each turn and limits your space for maneuvers:

 {:refdef: style="text-align: center;"}
 ![FTL 1](/assets/images/ftl-1.png)